 In Accordance with EU NCER Article 19:

-5.4.1 NGESO is obliged to plan and operate the National Electricity Transmission System within the voltage limits defined in the System Operations Guideline Article 27 and Annex II and the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS) at connection points.
+5.4.1 NESO is obliged to plan and operate the National Electricity Transmission System within the voltage limits defined in the System Operations Guideline Article 27 and Annex II and the National Electricity Transmission System Security and Quality of Supply Standard (NETS SQSS) at connection points.
 This is achieved by maintaining dynamic reactive power reserves, held on generating plant and reactive compensation equipment, to control pre and post fault voltage levels.

 5.4.2 Voltage limits used for system design are more stringent than those used for operational planning, which in turn are more stringent than those allowed in operational timescales.
 This reduces the risk of breaching voltage standards in operational timescales.

-5.4.3 Studies are undertaken by NGESO using offline modelling of voltages pre-fault and following a list of credible contingencies from long-term planning down to 4 hours ahead.
+5.4.3 Studies are undertaken by NESO using offline modelling of voltages pre-fault and following a list of credible contingencies from long-term planning down to 4 hours ahead.
 These studies identify any potential breach of voltage standards so that remedial action can be taken pre-fault or planned for post fault implementation.
 These studies are repeated following any significant change in system conditions.

-5.4.4 Emphasis is placed by NGESO control engineers on the timely management of all aspects of voltage control with varying generation and demand patterns, including switching of Reactive Compensation Equipment, setting target voltages on Static VAr Compensators, switching out designated circuits and instructing generator plant to import/export reactive power, to achieve the required target voltage levels.
+5.4.4 Emphasis is placed by NESO control engineers on the timely management of all aspects of voltage control with varying generation and demand patterns, including switching of Reactive Compensation Equipment, setting target voltages on Static VAr Compensators, switching out designated circuits and instructing generator plant to import/export reactive power, to achieve the required target voltage levels.

 5.4.5 A real-time assessment tool monitors power system conditions and continually re-evaluates voltages following a list of credible contingencies so that action can be taken pre-fault to avoid post fault breach of voltage standards.

-5.4.6 In operational timescales, the following measures can be taken by NGESO to maintain reactive power reserves:
+5.4.6 In operational timescales, the following measures can be taken by NESO to maintain reactive power reserves:

 Switching of Reactive Compensation Equipment;